gofynd/fdk-client-swift/documentation/platform/CONFIGURATION.md

 | body | ApplicationInformation | yes | Request body |

-Modify the social links, copyright text, business highlights, address and contact information of the company/seller/brand operating the application.
+Save Application Current Information.
+This includes information about social links, address and contact information of an application.

 *Returned Response:*